 Bumble Bee Foods became the first seafood company to use SAP SE blockchain technology.
 The blockchain facilitates Bumble Bee Foods consumers to use their smartphones for scanning a QR code.
-Once the code is scanned, the blockchain will provide information about Bumble Bee Foods’ Natural Blue® by Anova® yellowfin tuna related to their journey from the Indonesian ocean to the dinner table, the size of the catch, point of capture and the fishing community.
+Once the code is scanned, the blockchain will provide information about Bumble Bee Foods’ Natural Blue® by Anova® yellowfin tuna related to their journey from the Indonesian ocean to the dinner table and other information like the size of the catch, the point of capture and the fishing community.
 It will also provide valuable insights like sustainability, fair trade fishing certification, freshness, and safety.

-Participants can see and share the history of this supply chain.
 The blockchain technology helps Bumble Bee Foods to store data.
-It doesn’t only help for storing data, but also for creating a tamper-proof supply chain history.
-It is incorruptible and verifiable and participants can share data safely.
+It doesn’t only help for storing data but also for creating a tamper-proof supply chain history.
+Participants can see, share and safe data.

 He believes that blockchain technology can be used tremendously in the seafood industry.
-“The idea is they catch a fish, they put a radio frequency identification tag on each fish, and they can track each fish all the way up until it gets in a can.
-“With tuna fish, you’ve got fish and water or fish and oil, so it’s really easy to know which fish came off of which boat and was it legal and ethical,” Mr. Burgh said, reported Supermarket Perimeter reported.[The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views and/or the official policy of the website. ]
+He said, “The idea is they catch a fish, they put a radio frequency identification tag on each fish, and they can track each fish all the way up until it gets in a can.
+“With tuna fish, you’ve got fish and water or fish and oil, so it’s really easy to know which fish came off of which boat and was it legal and ethical, Supermarket Perimeter reported.[The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views and/or the official policy of the website. ]